James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 Burke, Tony and Brent Landau eds.
 New Testament Apocrypha, vol. 1: More Noncanonical Scriptures.
 Grand Rapids, Mich.: Eerdmans, 2016.
 635 pp. Hb; $75.
 Link to Eerdmans

 Students of Christian noncanonical Christian literature know this material from the venerable The New Testament Apocrypha edited by M. R. James in 1924, updated as Wilhelm Schneemelcher, New Testament Apocrypha (Vol. 1: Gospels and Related Writings; Vol. 2: Writings Relating to the Apostles Apocalypses).
 The revised edition was edited by R. Mcl.
-Wilson and published 1991 by Westminster John Knox based on the sixth German edition.
+Wilson and published in 1991 by Westminster John Knox based on the sixth German edition.
 This standard volume collected many the major noncanonical works, including some Gnostic literature.

 Gospels and Related Traditions